 The worth of the neighbourhood plan lies in its gathering of the needs and opinions of its residents.
 It does not have any financial resources with which to change the current situation.
 Any recommendations would need to be financed through donations, grants or awards from sources external to the Wyeside Neighbourhood Planning Steering Committee.
-Consequently, this section of the report makes recommendations that increase awareness for other decision making bodies to address such as Parish and Local Councils.
+Consequently, this section of the plan makes recommendations that increase awareness for other decision making bodies to address such as Parish and Local Councils.

-7.4 Current Community and Recreational Facilities Churches and Village Halls
+6.4 Current Community and Recreational Facilities Churches and Village Halls

 The three principal hubs around which village life rotates are the local church, the village hall and the local pub.
 Each of the parishes has, by definition, a local church.
-Each is of medieval origin which, while meaning that they are expensive to heat and maintain, also means that they are attractive to tourists.
-Bredwardine church also has the distinction of being associated with the Rev. Francis Kilvert, the renowned 19th century diarist, who was rector there for a short period and who is buried at the church, which adds to its tourist appeal.
+Each is of medieval origin which, while meaning that they are expensive to heat and maintain, are also attractive to tourists.
+Bredwardine church also has the distinction of being associated with the Rev. Francis Kilvert, the renowned 19th century diarist, who was rector there for a short period, and who is buried at the church, which adds to its tourist appeal.

 Three of the villages within Wyeside have a village hall: Bredwardine, Preston-on-Wye and Moccas, the latter being meant also to serve the needs of the residents of Blakemere and Tyberton.
-Moccas village hall was built with the aid of lottery funding and hosts a wide range of activities from Morris Dancing to Feldenkrais lessons (a way of exploring movement, posture and breathing rehabilitating from a range of illnesses and injuries).
-It also hosts Flicks-in-the sticks (films), yoga and offers meeting space for the W.I., young farmers and the Brownies.
+Moccas village hall was built with the aid of lottery funding and hosts a wide range of activities from Morris Dancing to Feldenkrais lessons (a way of exploring movement, posture and breathing through hands-on touch, used by dancers, musicians, athletes, actors and people living with and rehabilitating from a range of illnesses and injuries).
+It also hosts Flicks-in-the sticks (films), voga and offers meeting space for the Women's Institute (WI), young farmers and the Brownies.
 Preston-on-Wye village Hall was refurbished with the aid of lottery funds and similarly hosts a wide range of activities and groups using its facilities for meetings.
 Both these halls are of brick or block construction; are insulated; have adequate parking facilities and offer a number of spaces for different activities.
 Bredwardine Village Hall was built in the 1940s as a former workers' bunk house and is located in a field behind the Red Lion Hotel.
 It is of timber construction, is well maintained, and has a single hall space for activities.
 The kitchen and toilets were recently renovated with help of a lottery grant and solar panels on the roof now provide free electricity and a small but steady source of income with which to fund community projects.
 It has recently had a defibrillator attached in an external housing on the front of the hall.
-Like the other two village halls, it hosts various meetings and activities including the monthly market/coffee morning, Tai Chi and table-tennis.
+Like the other two village halls.
+It hosts various meetings and activities including the monthly market/coffee morning, Tai Chi and table-tennis.
 It has no parking facilities.